SixTrack/pysixdesk/doc/Table.md

 | surv_percent   | int(11) | When testing jobs on HTCondor, survival percent decides whether to submit jobs to boinc

 ## templates
+This table will have only one line

 | Field     | Type | Description
 |-----------|------|------------
 | mask_file | blob | The mask file of madx input file
 | fort_3    | blob | The mother file of fort.3

 ## preprocess_wu
-This table will have as many lines as the macine configurations
+This table will have as many lines as the machine configurations

 | Field      | Type       | Description
 |------------|------------|------